Care & Maintenance

 - Charcoal, pencil marks – vacuum, then 2 oz. liquid detergent, 1-gallon water

 Use only mild detergent and water to clean.
 Rinse and dry thoroughly.
 If excessive water accumulates on the cushions, stand upright with zipper side down and let dry.
 To extend the longevity of the furniture, it is recommended to store it in a cool and dry place, protect with furniture covers to keep dust off.
-Use mild detergent and water to clean Rinse with water Dry thoroughly Protect with furniture covers.

 - Use mild detergent and water to clean